Ultimate Greek Food Guide: Traditional Dishes to Try in Greece

 Revani – semolina sponge cake

 A simple semolina sponge cake Revani is a very popular dessert in Greece.
-It is made with lemon or orange zest, semolina, ground almonds, yoghurt and citrus zest.
-After baking, it’s drenched with citrus syrup, and the top is sprinkled with coconut, whole or crushed almonds, or pistachios.
+It is made with lemon or orange zest, semolina, ground almonds, yogurt and citrus zest.
+After baking, it’s drenched with citrus syrup, and the top sprinkled with coconut, whole or crushed almonds, or pistachios.

 Halva

 Halva originated in Persia centuries ago and can now be found all across Greece and the Middle East.
-Halva has a nutty, rich sweetness thanks to the toasty flavours of sesame seeds combined with sugar syrup.
-This flavour can change depending on additional flavourings or toppings—whether that’s rosewater, cardamom, swirls of caramel, a coating of dark chocolate, or a sprinkling of pistachios or hazelnuts for added crunch.
+Halva has a nutty, rich sweetness thanks to the toasty flavors of sesame seeds combined with sugar syrup.
+This flavor can change depending on additional flavorings or toppings—whether that’s rosewater, cardamom, swirls of caramel, a coating of dark chocolate, or a sprinkling of pistachios or hazelnuts for added crunch.

 Kataifi